datakurre/sphinxcontrib-robotdoc/README.rst

 used when filtering the tests to be embedded.

 Both directives take an optional ``style``-option.
-When ``style`` is set to ``extended`` the output will include headings such as the table name and test case or keyword name.
+When ``style`` is set to ``expanded`` the output will include headings such as the table name and test case or keyword name.

 Please, note that he documentation found from the embedded test is parsed